 - Referral bonuses

 6 – Oversee the progress

 After launching the marketing campaign, constantly monitor how it develops.
-Analyse each aspect that you carefully build to see what works and what’s less efficient.
+Analyse each aspect you carefully build to see what works and is less efficient.

-Consider that there are always more factors to consider since every person is different and unique habits and needs.
+Consider that there are always more factors since every person has different and unique habits and needs.

-During the period your promotions are available, look at how cost efficiency, how the vouchers increased the sales on a particular product, and close you are to the expected results.
+During the period your promotions are available, look at how cost efficiency, how the vouchers increased the sales of a particular product, and close you are to the expected results.

 Remember that a coupon marketing campaign will not boost your sales right away.
 Like everything useful in life, it will take some time.

 Coupons are here to stay; they have become more and more popular since their introduction.
-However, as mentioned before, this kind of marketing does not fit any business.
+However, as mentioned before, this marketing does not fit any business.

 So, any firm should do an in-depth analysis to see what’s best for them.